Century Plaza

 Century Plaza was an enclosed shopping mall in Birmingham, Alabama, United States.
 Opened in 1975, the mall originally included four anchor stores and more than one hundred tenants, but lost three of those anchors (JCPenney, Belk and Rich's-Macy's) in the mid-2000s.
 In May 2009, the mall was completely closed as Sears and the rest of the stores in the mall closed.
 The mall was managed by General Growth Properties of Chicago, Illinois at the time of its closure.
-It was demolished in 2020 and replaced by a 200,000 square-foot Amazon logistics facility.
+It was demolished in 2020 and replaced by an Amazon logistics facility.

 History

 Century Plaza opened in 1975 on the eastern side of Birmingham, Alabama, on U. S. Route 78 (Crestwood Blvd.) near Interstate 20, across from the existing Eastwood Mall.
 The mall's original anchor stores included Sears (which opened in 1974), Rich's, Loveman's of Alabama and JCPenney.
 Loveman's later was replaced by Pizitz, which in turn became McRae's in 1987.

-Rich's was dual-branded as Rich's-Macy's in 2003 when Macy's acquired the Rich's chain.
+Rich's was dual-branded as Rich's-Macy's in 2003 when Rich's parent company Federated Department Stores, began to execute Project Star, Federated's plan to rebrand all their stores as Macy's.
 The Rich's-Macy's store at Century Plaza, however, closed after only one year in operation and was never rechristened as "Macy's".
 A Piccadilly Cafeteria in the mall also closed that same year.

 When plans were announced to demolish Eastwood Mall across the street in 2004, two of the mall's tenants (Books-A-Million and Parisian) had announced preliminary plans to relocate to Century Plaza, with the latter taking over the McRae's space.
-McRae's was eventually converted to Belk in 2006 when the chain was acquired, but closed later that same year.
+McRae's was converted to Belk in 2006 when the chain was acquired, but it closed that same year.
 JCPenney also closed in 2006, and many inline tenants began to close as well.
 In February 2009, it was announced that Sears, the last remaining anchor, would close its store by May 31.